ltsypin/TGNE-2022/README.md

 4) Run TGNE/microarray_QC/microarray_QC.Rmd in the appropriate conda environment

-5) Return to the mmnicroarray_probe_alignment notebook and go through the rest of it
+5) Return to the microarray_probe_alignment notebook and go through the rest of it

 6) Run TGNE/microarray_probe_alignment_and_filtering/gene_filtering.Rmd

+7) Run TGNE/eggnog/annotation.ipynb

-7) Run TGNE/embedding/embedding_and_app.ipynb and follow directions for when to run the TGNE/enrichment/enrichment.ipynb notebook and when to return back to the embedding file
+8) Run TGNE/embedding/embedding_and_app.ipynb and follow directions for when to run the TGNE/enrichment/enrichment.ipynb notebook and when to return back to the embedding file

 There are a bunch of frayed ends in nearly all of these notebooks, and we can talk about where